-Lecturers: Dr Philip Kreager (PK) and Dr Hannaliis Jaadla (University of Cambridge)
+Lecturers: Dr Philip Kreager (Institute of Human Sciences) (PK), Dr Francesco Rampazzo (FR) (Department of Sociology) and Dr Hannaliis Jaadla (University of Cambridge) (HJ)

-(HJ)

 Beneath the general trends of population growth and stabilization known as 'demographic transition', demographers have found a diversity of historical patterns which reflect the combined influence of culture, biological adaptations, and socioeconomic inequalities.
 To explain how and why trends vary requires a collaborative effort, with inputs from sociology, anthropology, evolutionary theory, ecology, and biomedicine, amongst other subjects.
 Examples are drawn particularly from the contemporary developing world and Europe before and during industrialisation.